Strange as It Seems: Film shorts

-Warner Brothers released a series of short films beginning in May 1930 based on Robert Ripley's Ripley's Believe it or Not! cartoon series.
+Warner Brothers released a series of short films beginning in May 1930 based on Robert Ripley's Ripley's Believe It or Not! cartoon series.
 Universal Studios responded by signing John Hix to a contract to create short films based on his cartoon strip Strange as It Seems.
 There were 39 short subjects released between August 22, 1930, and May 5, 1934, coming out on average about once per month.
 The films were produced by Jerry Fairbanks & Manny Nathan, scripted by John Hix and narrated by Gayne Whitman.
 The first 21 released in 1930 were produced in Multicolor.
 Beginning in September, 1932, the remaining 17 shorts were filmed in Black & White.
 The shorts played in over 6,000 movie theaters.
-When Jerry Fairbanks left Universal for rival Paramount, (starting their Popular Science (film) films, his Strange as It Seems series was taken over by the Universal Studios newsreel staff with Thomas Mead and Joseph O'Brien in charge and renamed Stranger Than Fiction.
+When Jerry Fairbanks left Universal for rival Paramount (starting their Popular Science films), his Strange as It Seems series was taken over by the Universal Studios newsreel staff with Thomas Mead and Joseph O'Brien in charge and renamed Stranger Than Fiction.
 The first of these films was released on June 28, 1934, and came out about every 2 to 3 weeks.
 They were also filmed in black and white and were directed by Charles E. Ford and narrated by Alois Havrilla & James Wallington.
 Beginning on Sept.
 18, 1940, the films were directed by Henry Clay Bate and narrated by Alois Havrilla.
 The last of the Stranger Than Fiction short films was released on August 31, 1942, for a total of 110 Stranger Than Fiction short films and a total of 149 short films, including the Stranger than Fiction series.
 Columbia Studios brought back the Strange as It Seems shorts in 1937.
 CBS bundled 8 of these shorts in a package to their television affiliates in 1949.